AbdSh17/Pipelined_CPU_VerilogHDL/README.md

 ## How to Run

 1. Edit `Instructions.txt` with your program in binary or hex format.
+2. you can convert your instructions from `Assembly` to `HEX` format using `instructions_converter.py`
-2. Compile all modules with your preferred simulator (ModelSim/Active-HDL).
+3. Compile all modules with your preferred simulator (ModelSim/Active-HDL).
-3. Run `test_PipelinedProcessor.v` to validate outputs.
+4. Run `test_PipelinedProcessor.v` to validate outputs.
-4. View waveforms and verify correct pipeline execution.
+5. View waveforms and verify correct pipeline execution.

 ---